Moving Cost Calculator

 Moving Costs by Move Type

 Different move types are priced differently.
 Local moves are billed hourly, long distance moves by weight and mileage, and commercial moves by scope.
-Here is what to expect for each.
+Here is what to expect for each, or get a free moving quote to see exact pricing for your move.

 Local moves under 50 miles are typically billed by the hour with a minimum of two to three hours.
 The rate covers a crew of two or three movers plus a truck.
 Stairs, long carries, and heavy items extend labor time.
 Most local moves for a 1 to 2-bedroom home complete in three to six hours.